softwaredoug/idiot-proof-git/README.md

 ### 'git publish' or 'git pub'

-Pushes local changes to the current branch.
+Pushes local changes to the current branch at origin.
 Rejects if local branch is not up to date (ie your buddy made changes).
 See [force-with-lease](https://itnext.io/git-force-vs-force-with-lease-9d0e753e8c41?gi=569651c36210)

 ### 'git synced'

-Sync up with the trunkiest-trunk available.
+Sync up current branch corresponding branch at trunkiest-trunk available.
 Either master or main on origin.
 If you have 'upstream' it prefers the upstream.

 Does a rebase with main/master on that remote.

 ### 'git update'

-Sync this branch with it's remote.
+Sync this branch with it's corresponding branch at origin.
 So if your buddy is working on this branch too, you can get their changes.

 ### 'git pr'